 Lobaczewski’s hypothesis is that a small percentage of humans are born psychopaths.
-He describes the research to back up that data that was destroyed and supressed.
+He describes the research to back up that data that was destroyed and suppressed.
 Another minority percentage are of a nature to go along with psychopaths while the vast majority of people are essentially healthy.
-The majority who are healthy have a difficult time understanding that some people are not — they can not fathom being a psychopath or acting like one.
+The majority who are healthy have a difficult time understanding that some people are not — they cannot fathom being a psychopath or acting like one.

 Political Ponerology was sent to me by a subscriber intent on understanding why our governance structure is so embedded with organized crime – a phenomenon I sometimes refer to as “the Tapeworm.”
 I found it chock full of deeply useful insights that can inform organizing to shift our situation.
 For example, Lobaczewski discovered that dealing with psychopathic systems made healthy people neurotic.
 However, they could heal very quickly when he gave them a scientific framework for understanding what had happened and why.
 With a sound framework, they could start to differentiate who was healthy and who was not and to devise strategies to deal effectively with psychopaths in power.
 Rather than having their relations with all humans destroyed, they were able to discriminate between healthy and unhealthy and increase their immunity to the drain of unhealthy culture and systems.